Healthy Vitamin D levels are essential during pregnancy, breastfeeding, and beyond. Are you getting enough Vitamin D?

 - food allergies

 - Multiple Sclerosis

 - abnormal brain development

 Although it seems a stretch to believe that vitamin D can have such widespread effects on the human body, it makes sense if you understand the way vitamin D works, beyond it’s conversions in the skin & kidneys, & storage in the liver.

 How Does Vitamin D Work Beyond Bone Health?

 As research on vitamin D has exploded over the last five years, we now know that every tissue type in the human body has a receptor for vitamin D. We also know that vitamin D influences over 200 genes!
 Here’s a segment from Dr. Oz where functional medicine physician Dr. Mark Hyman talks about the importance of vitamin D.

 Prevent 20 different diseases with just one 10-cent pill!
 Sound a little too good to be true?
 It’s not.
-Click on the link to learn why vitamin D is truly a super supplement.

 It is well-documented that healthy gut bacteria play an important role in pregnant and lactating mothers.
 Ensuring adequate vitamin D levels may actually play a synergistic role with probiotics as they relate to allergies, asthma, and even obesity (12).

 Vitamin D may help prevent & manage preeclampsia due to its effects on the immune system (13).
 As Dr. Hyman noted in the video, vitamin D regulates genes involved with the immune system.
 Similarly, the anti-inflammatory and immune-modulatory effects may also be involved in the prevention of multiple sclerosis, and possibly cognitive & behavioral disorders (14; 15)